lbacik/ssh-passthrough/README.md

 ## Current status

-Please notice that curently there is no authentication method implemented - ANY!
+Please notice that currently there is no authentication method implemented - ANY!
 Each connection will be accepted and redirect to requested container - the "/user" part in showed above example has no meaning for the time being, you will be always connected as a default user configured for a given container (so generally the "root" user).

 Right now I'm focusing on general code architecture for setting up connections with appropriate containers.